sking-dev/real-world-cloud-projects/code/scripts/bootstrap/README.md

 ### Why this is Manual

 Subscription creation is intentionally excluded from automation because it operates at the billing boundary and carries financial risk.

-Restricting this step to an explicitly authorised human identity reduces blast radius and aligns with least‑privilege and audit requirements.
+Restricting this step to an explicitly authorised human identity reduces blast radius and aligns with least‑privilege, audit, and financial‑control requirements.

 Management group creation and subscription placement are performed later via IaC, once these prerequisite subscriptions and identities exist.